nanocosmos/docs/docs/cloud-frontend/How_to_Setup_Low_Latency_Stream.md

 ---
 id: How_to_Setup_Low_Latency_Stream
-title: How to setup a low latency stream
+title: How to Setup a Low Latency Stream
-sidebar_label: Setup a low latency stream
+sidebar_label: How to Setup a Low Latency Stream
 ---

 <div class="video-wrap">